Karl Ove Knausgård: Publishing career

-In 2010, he founded a small, eclectic publishing house, Pelikanen (Pelican), with his brother Yngve Knausgård and Asbjørn Jensen.
+In 2010, he founded a small publishing house, Pelikanen (Pelican), with his brother Yngve Knausgård and Asbjørn Jensen.
 Pelikanen has so far published Denis Johnson, Peter Handke, Christian Kracht, Ben Marcus, Curzio Malaparte and Stig Larsson in Norwegian translations.

 Personal life

-Knausgård is currently married to his third wife, Michal Shavit.
-Shavit is the publishing director of Jonathan Cape in London, and previously worked as editorial director of Harvill Secker, where she edited and published Knausgård's novels.
+Knausgård is currently married to his third wife, Michal Knausgård (née Shavit).
+She is the publishing director of Fern Press in London, and previously worked as editorial director of Harvill Secker, where she edited and published Knausgård's novels.
 Shavit and Knausgård have one child, and live together in London, along with their children from prior marriages.

 Knausgård lived in Österlen, Sweden, with his second wife, the writer Linda Boström Knausgård, and their four children until November 2016 when he and his wife separated.

-He now lives between London and Sweden.
+He now divides his time between London and Sweden.

 In a radio interview with his estranged first wife, Tonje Aursland, who plays a part in several of the Min Kamp books, Knausgård admitted that he sometimes feels that he has made a "Faustian bargain"—that he has achieved huge success by sacrificing his relationships with friends and members of his family.
 In October 2010, Aursland presented her perspective on involuntarily becoming a subject of her ex-husband's autobiography in a radio documentary broadcast on NRK.
 Knausgård's uncle, who is represented as Gunnar in the Min Kamp books, has been highly critical of the whole project in the Norwegian press.